kw3002/Data-studio/README.md

 ・Federal Reserve Board

 # Data
-# 1.Bank fee data
+# 1. Bank fee data
 I use survey data by Bankrate (Matthew Goldberg, "Survey: Free checking accounts on the rise as total ATM fees fall").
 Three types of bank cost data can be obtained from Bankrate: (1) average monthly service fee for interest accounts, (2) Average monthly service fee for non-interest accounts, (3) and (4) Average annual overdraft fee.
+The average monthly fee for interest-bearing accounts rose to $16.35 in 2021 from $12.55 in 2009.
+And that for non-interest checking account roses to $5.08 from $1.77 in 2009.
+In addition, the average annual overdraft fee increased to $33.58 in 2021 from $29.58 in 2009.

 Based on these data, I set these four independent variables.
 (ⅰ) Average annual increase in the average annual cost of maintaining a interest bank account